Dimension formulas for Siegel modular forms of level $4$: Notation and preliminaries

 resulting in the ``symmetric'' version of the symplectic group.
 For example, the standard Borel subgroup in the second version consists of upper triangular matrices.
 We will allow ourselves to use both versions of $\GSp(4)$.
 An isomorphism between them is obtained by switching the first two rows and columns.

 We will utilize the following representatives for elements of the Weyl group,

 given in the $J_1$ version of $\Sp(4)$.

-\textbf{Local and global congruence subgroups.} For a positive integer $N$, we define $\Gamma_0^{(1)}(N)=\SL(2,\Z)\cap\mat{\Z}{\Z}{N\Z}{\Z}$.
+\textbf{Local and global congruence subgroups.} For a positive integer $N$, we define $\Gamma_0^{(1)}(N):=\SL(2,\Z)\cap\mat{\Z}{\Z}{N\Z}{\Z}$.
 In degree $2$, we will work with a number of congruence subgroups of ``level $2$'' and ``level $4$''.
 The global subgroups are contained in $\Sp(4,\Q)$, and except for the paramodular group $K(2)$ all of them can be conjugated into the full modular group $\Sp(4,\Z)$.
 Locally, we work over the field $\Q_2$ and denote by $\OF$ its ring of integers $\Z_2$ and by $\p$ the maximal ideal $2\Z_2$ of $\OF$.
 All our subgroups will be contained in $G^1:=\{g\in\GSp(4,\Q_2):\lambda(g)\in\OF^\times\}$, and except for the paramodular group $K(\p)$ all of them can be conjugated into the hyperspecial maximal compact subgroup $K:=\GSp(4,\Z_2)$.
 Table~\ref{congruencesubgroupstable} shows the notations we use for various congruence subgroups.
 Note that for the global groups we use the symplectic form $J_1$, and for the local groups we use the symplectic form $J_2$.

-\textbf{Siegel modular forms.} Let $\UHP_n$ be the Siegel upper half space of degree $n$, i.e., $\UHP_n$ consists of all symmetric complex $n\times n$ matrices whose imaginary part is positive definite. \begin{definition} A Siegel modular form $f:\UHP_n\rightarrow \C$ of degree $n$ and weight $k$ with respect to a congruence subgroup $\Gamma$ of $\Sp(2n,\Q)$ is a holomorphic function with the transformation property
+\textbf{Siegel modular forms.} Let $\UHP_n$ be the Siegel upper half space of degree $n$, i.e., $\UHP_n$ consists of all symmetric complex $n\times n$ matrices whose imaginary part is positive definite.
+The principal congruence subgroup $\Gamma(N)$ of $\Sp(2n,\Z)$ is the kernel of the reduction map $\Sp(2n,\Z)\to\Sp(2n,\Z/N\Z)$.
+By a congruence subgroup of $\Sp(2n,\Q)$ we mean a subgroup of $\Sp(2n,\Q)$ which, for some $N$, contains $\Gamma(N)$ with finite index. \begin{definition} A Siegel modular form of degree $n$ and weight $k$ with respect to a congruence subgroup $\Gamma$ of $\Sp(2n,\Q)$ is a holomorphic function $f:\UHP_n\rightarrow \C$ with the transformation property

 where $j(g,Z)=\det(CZ+D)$, and which satisfies the usual moderate growth condition if $n=1$. \end{definition} We call a Siegel modular form $f$ a \emph{cusp form} if

 In this work we will primarily consider Siegel modular forms of degree $2$, and occasionally modular forms of degree $1$.
 We denote by $M_{k}(\Gamma)$ the space of Siegel modular forms of degree $2$ and weight $k$ with respect to the congruence subgroup $\Gamma$ of $\Sp(4,\Q)$, and by $S_{k}(\Gamma)$ its subspace of cusp forms.
 We denote by $M_k^{(1)}(\Gamma)$ the space of modular forms of degree $1$ and weight $k$ with respect to the congruence subgroup $\Gamma$ of $\SL(2,\Q)$, and by $S_k^{(1)}(\Gamma)$ its subspace of cusp forms.